 Going to Production

-When your pilot is complete and you're ready to deploy DPP Kit for real-world use, here's what changes.
+When your pilot is complete and you're ready to issue credentials for real-world use, here's what to check and what changes.

 Production Checklist